 An F-18 flyover by the Black Aces shut down Dulles, Reagan & BWI.
 The Washington Post covered the ceremony, but the jets were too quick to get on film.

 So, they put a photo of my Dad's horse-drawn caisson above the fold on the front page on or around 11/11/98.

-My mom was not there to receive his folded flag either.
-She passed back in 1992 at age 44.
+My mom was not there to receive his folded flag.
+She passed in 1992 at age 44 as I was turning 23.
 She was an artist, who had a talent for connecting people together.

 I sat in her seat that day.

 They passed when they were supposed to.
 It was a big part of my life path and contributed to my Angel gift.